cla-cif/Cherry-Powdery-Mildew-Detector/README.md

 The User Story were addressed implementing the following tasks which are presented in the streamlit dashboard and calculated in the Data Visualization notebook:

+-  A Streamlit-based dashboard with an easy navigation side bar (see [Dashboard design](#dashboard-design-streamlit-app-user-interface) for a detailed presentation)
 -  The difference between an average infected leaf and an average healthy leaf.
 -  The "mean" and "standard deviation" images for healthy and powdery mildew infected leaves
 -  Image montage for either infected or healthy leaves.